-2. Tapaimukh.
 This place is one of the most amazing places to visit and explore.
 An apt spot for people who love to stroll in and around nature!
-The Tapaimukh is a concoction of two words which are Tipai meaning river and Mukh meaning mouth.
-This picturesque place is surrounded by a lush green fabric of the gorgeous nature; all the more reason for you to visit here.
+The Tapaimukh is a concoction of two words are Tipai meaning river and Mukh meaning mouth.
+This picturesque place is surrounded by a lush green fabric of gorgeous nature; all the more reason for you to visit here.

-3. Tribal Museum.
 If you love history then the Tribal Museum is the place to visit and see what all there is to this brilliant travel destination.
-However, though this place is a very huge museum it has got a very decent collection of artefacts which the tourists simply love to see.
+However, though this place is a very huge museum it has got a very decent collection of artifacts which the tourists simply love to see.

-4. Loktak Lake.
 Loktak Lake is simply one of the most amazing places to visit with your loved ones.
-The immense aura of this place lets you wonder and contemplate about nature.
+The immense aura of this place lets you wonder and contemplate nature.
 Moreover, did you know that this lake is also one of the freshwater lakes in the world?

-5. INA Museum.
 This museum has been specifically dedicated to the Second World War!
-Here, you will be finding relics of war which date back to 1944 and include various arms and ammunition like bayonets which have been put on a display.
+Here, you will be finding relics of war that date back to 1944 and include various arms and ammunition like bayonets which have been put on a display.

-By Air.
-The nearest airport is the Imphal International Airport (IMF) located at 200 km.
+The nearest airport is the Imphal Tulihal International Airport (IMF) located at 225 km.
 It is considered to be the third-largest airport in the entire northeastern region.
 Overall, it has good flight connectivity with nearby regions.
 However, it is also recommended to take connecting flights from Guwahati or Kolkata to reach this place.
 Once off the airport, take any means of public transportation readily available to reach Churachandpur.

-By Train.
 Dimapur Railway Station is located about 400-500 km away from this destination.
-However, as soon as the construction work of Imphal railhead gets over, it will become the nearest train stations from Churachandpur.
+However, as soon as the construction work of the Imphal railhead gets over, it will become the nearest train station from Churachandpur.
 But for now, tourists have to deboard at the Dimapur Station or Jiribam Town Station in Manipur.
 Both the stations have been well-connected with nearby regions.
 After deboarding at the station, you will need to take some means of local transportation.

-By Road.
 Churachandpur has decent road connectivity with other regions.
-Thus, you can definitely give a thought of travelling by road.
+Thus, you can definitely give a thought to traveling by road.
 There are interstate buses and taxis that are frequently available.
 Otherwise, you can also consider self-drive.